Contents

 Louvre Museum glass pyramid entrance, Paris, with direct entry tickets.

-Know before you go on a hop-on-hop-off Seine River cruise
+Know before you go on a Hop-on Hop-off Seine River cruise

 Timings